-Buying and selling agricultural property
+Buying and selling farms and rural estates

 Buying and selling agricultural property includes aspects common to other types of property, but also commonly includes issues relating to the transfer of basic payment scheme entitlements, rights of way (whether already existing or to be newly created on the sale or purchase of part of a larger holding).
 It also includes issues regarding the rights for the use of services (particularly water), the effect of covenants (whether already existing or to be created on the sale), rights for a buyer to have early access to plant crops, or for a seller to retain a right to complete harvest after completion.

 We can advise on all the above aspects, and other issues encountered when selling and buying agricultural land, working closely with the client’s land agent.
 The relationship between the land agent and the solicitor is a vital component of a sale or purchase of agricultural property, as is advice from the client’s accountants, especially when dealing with land promotion agreements and options.

 Also, where the property is not being sold with vacant possession, we can advise on the effect of the rights which occupiers may have, and what security of tenure may exist for such occupiers.

 Our team is experienced in a number of different areas of buying and selling agricultural property, with the below being just a few of the team’s specialisms:

 - The effect of existing rights (‘easements’) affecting the property.

 - The creation of new rights on a sale of part, to benefit the land sold or retained.

 - The creation and enforceability of covenants affecting the property and, in particular, overage covenants (covenants which require a buyer to pay an additional sum to the seller in the event of a future change of use or development of the property).